XiaogangHe/NUS-CE3201/syllabus.md

 ### Tutorials
 - We will have 6 tutorials in total.
 One tutorial per week.
 - Tutorials are prepared in Jupyter Notebook format and are fully available [online](https://xiaoganghe.github.io/python-climate-visuals).
-- This means you can do these tutorials anywhere (but with stable internet)  you want.
-  We understand that sometimes programming and debugging could be cumbersome.
-So if you prefer to seek face-to-face support, you are welcome to come to the computer lab during the tutorial session.
-In the meantime, we will also offer online support through Zoom.
+- We understand that sometimes programming and debugging could be cumbersome.
+So please come to the computer lab to do tutorials so that the TAs and I can provide hands-on help.
-- You can also get help with tutorials during office hours or through emails.
+- You are welcome to seek help during office hours or through emails.
 But the best place to get help is the weekly tutorial session.

 ### Office Hours
 - Weekly fixed office hours can be found on the [Schedule]({{ site.baseurl }}{% link schedule.md %}) tab,